Technology has made it possible for us to get virtually anything we want with the touch of a button or the swipe of our phones.

 IMPORTANT TO NOTE:

 In order to get the best deals, be sure to book as far in advance as possible.
 This could be the difference between paying $20 for a ticket booked months in advance or $300 the day of.

 World travelers rejoice!
 The Department of Homeland Security has created an app to help travelers understand wait times at security checkpoints in airports anywhere in the USA in real time.

 The app also tells you whether TSA Pre-Check is available and open at your airport.

 If you don’t have TSA-Pre, you need to get on it.
 It saves ridiculous amounts of time whenever you travel.
 Bonus points if you really commit and get Global Entry.
 This little program changed my entire traveler life!

 In addition to being a huge time saver, the app has other capabilities meant to make your travel experience as seamless as possible:

-Check how historically busy the airport will be on your specific day and time of travel.
+• Check how busy the airport will be on your specific day and time of travel.

-Quickly search which items you can bring with you through the checkpoint onto the plane.
+• Quickly search which items you can bring with you through the security checkpoint.

 This app needs little introduction as it is one of the most popular and helpful tools any traveler can have in their smartphone.